citp/privacy-policy-historical/c/cl/cli/clickwebinar.com.md

-> *The following text is extracted and transformed from the clickwebinar.com privacy policy that was archived on 2010-10-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101020152833id_/http%3A//www.clickmeeting.com/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the clickwebinar.com privacy policy that was archived on 2011-06-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110604050914id_/http%3A//www.clickwebinar.com/privacy_policy.html) for the most accurate reproduction.*

-# Privacy Policy - ClickMeeting
+# Video Conferencing, Web Conference - Privacy Policy - ClickMeeting

 ### Information Security